HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 {{ figure_markup(
   image="1_cache_control_and_max_age_and_expires.png",
-  caption="Usage of `Cache-Control` and `Expires` headers.", description="Bar chart showing the usage of `Cache-Control` and `Expires` headers.
+  caption="Usage of `Cache-Control` and `Expires` headers.", description="A bar chart showing the usage of `Cache-Control` and `Expires` headers.
 73.6% of desktop and 73.5% of mobile responses are served with a `Cache-Control` header.
 55.5% of desktop and 56.2% of mobile responses are served with an `Expires` header.
 54.8% of desktop and 55.4% of mobile responses use both `Cache-Control` and `Expires` header.
 25.6% of mobile and desktop responses did not include either header.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvridledKYJT8mHVVa5-x_TllkwbPsOaDg66iMWafxJq-KSLLfSHUaA6VoMyLnp9FFJ48vePGpiWQ5/pubchart?oid=188448640&format=interactive", sheets_gid="203111101", sql_file="cache_control_and_max_age_and_expires.sql"